FAQ

 Do I really need a copywriter, or can I just write it myself?

-You can absolutely write it yourself—just like you can cut your own hair (we’ve all been there) or represent yourself in court (hopefully, we’ve not all been there).
+You can absolutely write it yourself, just like you can cut your own hair or represent yourself in court.
 The question is: should you?

-Here’s the thing: you know your business better than anyone.
-But a copywriter knows how to translate the stuff in your head into words that resonate with your audience.
-We know how to structure a message, hit emotional triggers, and write in a way that actually converts.
+Here's the thing: you know your business better than anyone.
+But a copywriter knows how to translate what's in your head into words that resonate with your audience.
+I know how to structure a message, connect emotionally, and write in a way that actually converts.

-Plus, you’re probably (definitely) already wearing nineteen different hats in your business.
-Writing effective copy takes time, strategy, and a particular skill set.
-I can help free you up to do what you do best, while making sure your message doesn’t get lost in translation (or worse, sound like every other business in your industry).
+Plus, you're already wearing multiple hats in your business.
+Writing effective copy takes time, strategy, and skill.
+I can free you up to do what you do best while making sure your message doesn't get lost or sound like every other business in your industry.

 Think of it as an investment, not an expense.
-Good copy pays for itself—sometimes many times over.
+Good copy pays for itself.

 • A mountain landscape with snow-capped peaks in the background and a small modern building on a grassy hill in the foreground.